kb-dk/solr-and-snippets/corpus_analysis/README.md

 in each of them.

 I have summarized these data about all poems in ADL with 14 lines.
-There are 243 (there are more, but they have erroneous markup) of them.
+There are 243 of them (there are more, but they have erroneous markup).
 You find these sonnet candidates in an html table here [sonnet_candidates.xml](sonnet_candidates.xml)

 |File name | Title | xml:id | metadata reference | Strophe structure | average number of vowels per line|
 |---|---|---|---|---|---|